andlas98/100-days-of-code/log.md

 When it comes to what I've been learning so far, its been pretty simple.
 The Date function is new, and might take a second to grasp, but its not too important a function to know right now.
 Math might be a bit more handy, and since it's familiar to the python iteration, it shouldn't be so bad.

 **Link to work:** Check 'CompletedLessonImgs' folder for today's SoloLearn progress.

+### Day 17: July 22, 2019
+**Today's Progress**: Delved into the DOM section of SoloLearn JS.
+It's a long section, with many new functions, specifically that of the DOM and how to manipulate its elements.

+**Thoughts:** As afrementioned, many more functions are introduced here.
+Being able to manipulate certain tags, ID's or classes sounds very useful.
+However, I wonder what the runtime will be...

+**Link to work:** Check 'CompletedLessonImgs' folder for today's SoloLearn progress.